- position Assistant Coach

-Justin Parker completed his first season as the pitching coach at the University of South Carolina.
+Justin Parker completed his second season as the pitching coach at the University of South Carolina.

 In his first season in Columbia, Parker helped a staff riddled by injuries to 501 strikeouts in 479 innings pitched.
 He helped Noah Hall, who started in the bullpen, to 76.2 innings pitched and a 3.18 ERA in 10 SEC contests.
 Will Sanders ranked in the top 10 in the SEC in innings pitched, ERA and strikeouts on his way to a 7-3 overall record and a 3.43 ERA.
 Cade Austin was a Freshman All-American by Collegiate Baseball, making 27 appearances with a 5-2 record and a 3.17 ERA.

 Parker joins the Gamecocks after spending three seasons as the associate head coach/pitching coach at Indiana University.
 His staff with the Hoosiers had a 3.17 ERA and struck out 462 batters in 383.1 innings pitched as Indiana went 26-18 with a Big Ten-only schedule in 2021.
 Four pitchers from Parker’s staff were selected in the 2021 MLB Draft, including McCade Brown, who was selected in the third round by the Colorado Rockies and Gabe Bierman, picked in the seventh round by the Miami Marlins.

 In the shortened 2020 season, Parker helped lead the Hoosiers to a 9-6 record overall, beating No. 11 LSU, No. 30 South Alabama and No. 17 East Carolina.
 On the mound, the Hoosiers posted a team ERA of 3.56, striking out 134 batters in 129.0 innings pitched.